DOMARS/vsdriver/vsdriver/vsdriver/attestation_signing_a_kernel_driver_for_public_release.md

 </tbody>
 </table>

-**Note**  Driver Signing supports only one architecture per submission.
-All driver folders in your cab must support the same set of architectures, for example, all drivers must be x86 or all drivers must be x64, or all drivers must support both x86 and x64.
+**Note**  All driver folders in your cab must support the same set of architectures, for example, all drivers must be x86 or all drivers must be x64, or all drivers must support both x86 and x64.

 4. Call the makecab utility and provide the ddf file as input using the /f option.